InformaticsMatters/squonk/openshift/ansible/README.md

 If you add a new set of pipelines the expectation is that you'd add a new playbook (in `playbooks/squonk-pipelines`) and adjust the role's `sd_poster` variable to include the container image and tag for your new pipelines.

+### Validating (testing) pipelines
+Once pipelines have been deployed you can validate their basic operation using the _validate pipelines_ playbook.
+It relies on the built-in `user1` user and creates a Keycloak login for the user and then runs some example pipelines before removing the user.

+    ansible-playbook playbooks/squonk/validate-pipelines.yaml

+Remember that this playbook creates jobs on the server, so running it on an _active_ deployment is unwise.
+Use it as a sanity check when it's safe or after initial deployment to verify the installation.

+If you get into trouble with failed tests a convenient _cleanup_ playbook also exists.
+It also creates the keycloak login for the `user1` user, clean up and then removes the user.
+Use this playbook with caution as it removes all the jobs with a status of  `RESULTS_READY` and `ERROR`: -

+    ansible-playbook playbooks/squonk/validate-cleanup.yaml

 ## Populating the ChemCentral database
 In order to load data into the ChemCentral database you will need to prepare the loader data volume with suitable source data (running a relevant